tschaffter/rstudio/README.md

 ## Using Conda

 This Docker image comes with [Miniconda] installed (see below) and an example Conda environment named `sage-bionetworks`.
-This environment provides the [Synapse Python client] that you can use to interact with the collaborative platform [Synapse] developed by [Sage Bionetworks].
+This environment includes packages used to interact with the collaborative platform [Synapse] developed by [Sage Bionetworks].

 ### From the terminal